What are hemorrhoids during pregnancy?

 How did I get hemorrhoids?

-For some women, hemorrhoids are just in the cards...and unfortunately, it sounds like you're one of them.
+For some women, hemorrhoids are just in the cards.
 You've got extra blood flowing through your veins right now, and it can sometimes pool up in the parts of your body most affected by gravity (such as, yes, the rectum).
 The result is often hemorrhoids.
 Plus, your growing uterus adds pressure to the region, making it particularly prone to swelling, and the forthcoming strains of childbirth can start the problem right over again.

 They shouldn’t.
-Some hemorrhoids require a medical procedure to get rid of, though, so see your doc if yours aren’t going away with treatment (see next page).
+Some hemorrhoids require a medical procedure to get rid of, though, so see your doctor if yours aren’t going away with treatment.